Singing with Nightingales

 HOW THE ‘EARLY BIRD’ WORKS

-The 2026 season will run from April 10th to May 28th.
+The 2026 season will run from April 10th to early June.
 Dates for the season will be announced and tickets will go on general sale in November 2025.
 As an ‘Early Bird’ ticket holder, you will have a week-long priority access period to choose your preferred date and location before tickets become available to the general public.

 What happens aT Singing with Nightingales?